 Today Zanzibar has its own Government and President with semi-autonomy.
 The elements of Persian, Arabic, Indian and European culture are most visible in the capital, Stone Town, which was recently declared a World Heritage site by Unesco.
 The capital is the proud home of the Freddie Mercury Museum, as he was born in Stone Town.

-Zanzibar town is located midway along the West Coast of the Island.
+Zanzibar Town is located midway along the West Coast of the Island.
 The old part of the town, known as Stone Town, is composed of a network of shady, winding narrow alleys between old stone buildings with ornately decorated entrances and balconies.
-Numerous, tine shops here sell everything under the sun.
-Along the seafront are located several luxury/middle class hotels, the old Sultan Palace (house of wonder), the old fort, Forodhani Gardens, restaurants and the docks.
+Numerous, tiny shops here sell everything under the sun.
+Along the seafront are located several luxury/middle class hotels, the old Sultan Palace (House of Wonders), the Old Fort, Forodhani Gardens, restaurants and the docks.

-You can spend many hours and days just wandering through the fascinating labyrinth of narrow streets and alleyways. the historic quarter where you can wander for hours through a maze of narrow streets, easily losing yourself in centuries of history.
+You can spend many hours and days just wandering through the fascinating labyrinth of narrow streets and alleyways.
+In the historic quarter, where you can wander for hours through a maze of narrow streets, you can easily lose yourself in centuries of history.